 Scandinavian knives can be various.
 Each country has its own peculiarities in weapon making.
 So, it is interesting to compare Scandi knives and highlight their special features.
-Still they have a lot in common.
-For example, double sets of knives are typical for Scandinavian traditional knives.
+Still, they have a lot in common.
+For example, double sets of knife are typical for Scandinavian traditional knives.
 They usually consist of one larger and one smaller knives that are located in one sheath (the smaller one is in a special pocket).

 In Norway, there is a special dress knife called "bunadskniv" which is a part of Norwegian traditional clothing "bunad".
 Actually "dress knife" is a direct translation of "bunadskniv".
-It is a small knife, very handy; its design is mostly rather similar to the one of Vikings.
+It is a small knife, very handy; its design is mostly rather similar to one of Vikings.
 In most cases Norwegian dress knife is handmade, and it is forged by the blacksmiths in the traditional way.
 The typical bunadskniv has a short blade (4-11 cm or 1-4 inch), a very smooth round hilt and very little or no finger protection.

 Norwegian bunadskniv as a part of male traditional costume